AHAAAAAAA/PokemonGo-Map/README.md

 ## How to setup

 For instructions on how to setup and run the tool, please refer to the project [wiki](https://github.com/AHAAAAAAA/PokemonGo-Map/wiki), or the [video guide](https://www.youtube.com/watch?v=RJKAulPCkRI).
+German Users may also be interested in this [video guide](https://www.youtube.com/watch?v=FxcVGrszl3I) that describes how to set up PokemonGo-Maps on an Amazon EC2 instance.

 ## Android Version